 In order to encourage, inform, build faith and rebuke if necessary, time will be spent in the presentation of simple and understandable studies from God’s word (1 Peter 2:2; 1 Corinthians 1:18-21).

 Our guests are not expected to contribute money.
 Please feel perfectly free just to pass the collection plate to your neighbor.
-This time is set aside, in accordance with Bible teaching (1 Corinthians 16:1-2), for the members of the Brown Trail church to give money that will enable us to carry out the church’s work.
+This time is set aside, in accordance with Bible teaching (1 Corinthians 16:1-2), for the members of the District Heights church of Christ to give money that will enable us to carry out the church’s work.

 “Give to the Lord the glory due His name; bring an offering and come before Him.
 Oh, worship the Lord in the beauty of holiness!”